 To add Block Storage, follow the steps below.

 - Click the Bare Metal Server menu on the Service Home page.
-Go to the Bare Metal Server list page.
+You will be taken to the Bare Metal Server List page.

-- If the popup window confirming Block Storage addition opens, click the Confirm button.
-Move to the Block Storage (BM) Creation page.
+- When the popup confirming the addition of Block Storage opens, click the Confirm button.
+You will be taken to the Block Storage (BM) Creation page.

-- For detailed information about creating Block Storage(BM), please refer to Block Storage(BM) Create.
+- For detailed information on creating Block Storage (BM), please refer to Create Block Storage(BM).

-Bare Metal Server Termination
+Terminate Bare Metal Server

 - Click the Bare Metal Server menu on the Service Home page.
-Go to the Bare Metal Server list page.
+You will be taken to the Bare Metal Server List page.

 - You can select multiple resources and delete them simultaneously.

-If Lock is set: After changing the Lock setting to disabled, try again.
+When Lock is set: Change the Lock setting to disabled, then try again.

 If the Bare Metal Server’s status is not Running or Stopped: Change the Bare Metal Server’s status to Running or Stopped, then try again.